Ardor: Love Spirals Downwards’ Sonic Transformation and Ethereal Vision

 • 9/2/1995 – Batcave, New York, NY

 Following the tour, they played two performances at The Troubadour in Los Angeles, including a September show with Faith & Disease and Trance to the Sun, and a December performance with Human Drama.
-They also made their international debut on February 29, 1996, at Museo Universitario del Chopo in Mexico City, where they performed with La Divina Comedia.
+They also made their international debut on February 29, 1996, at Museo Universitario del Chopo in Mexico City, where they performed with local band, La Divina Comedia.

 Projekt Festival 1996: A Landmark Performance